Head-to-Head: Polly.JS vs MSW Analysis

 @pollyjs/core

-This package is actively maintained.Types definitions are bundled with the npm packageNumber of direct dependencies: 9Monthly npm downloads
+This package was last published over a year ago.
+It may not be actively maintained.Types definitions are bundled with the npm packageNumber of direct dependencies: 9Monthly npm downloads

 msw

-This package is actively maintained.Types definitions are bundled with the npm packageNumber of direct dependencies: 19Monthly npm downloads
+This package is actively maintained.Types definitions are bundled with the npm packageNumber of direct dependencies: 17Monthly npm downloads

 Fight!